Seanamccormick7/homebase/README.md

 Homebase App created by Sean McCormick (Available to view at https://petsoft-website.vercel.app)

+For more detailed instructions, refer to the documentation or the project's wiki.
 Allows Users to keep track of pets for a pet daycare business.
 After creating an account, users can purchase the app and get lifetime access to the software.

 Created with NEXTJS and typescript, Implements User Auth with Auth.js and JWT, payment with stripe, and deployed using Vercel with a